schymans/Schymanski_experimental_2016/README.md

 These files consist of input code extracted from the .ipynb worksheets with the same name.
 They are used internally to re-use variables and equations defined in various worksheets.
 ### .sobj files
 These files contain snapshots of worksheet data for quick import into other worksheets.
+### .ipynb files
+These files are the actual worksheets containing code and documentation.
+Here the actual calculations and generation of figures is performed.

+## Description of worksheets
+### Worksheet_update.ipynb
+Converts all other worksheets to .sage files, so that they can be more easily imported by other worksheets.
+It also contains code to execute all other worksheets in the correct order to reproduce the results and figures.
+Just open this worksheet in SageMath and click on `Cell` -> `Run all`.
 ### Worksheet_setup.ipynb
 Contains code to setup the other worksheets.
 Only relevant if you are interested in the inner workings of the code.
-### Worksheet_update.ipynb
-Converts Worksheet_setup.ipynb to a .sage file, so that it can be more easily imported by other worksheets.
 ### leaf_enbalance_eqs.ipynb
 Contains variable definitions and equations related to the numerical leaf energy balance model.
 ### leaf_enbalance_eqs2s.ipynb